Paul Cosgrove: Judicial career

-Cosgrove retired from the House of Commons to accept an appointment by John Turner to the bench of the Ontario Superior Court on July 9, 1984, shortly after Parliament was dissolved for the 1984 election.
-Cosgrove's judicial circuit was in eastern Ontario with his court based in Brockville, Ontario.
+Cosgrove retired from the House of Commons to accept an appointment by Prime Minister John Turner to the bench of the Ontario Superior Court on July 9, 1984, shortly after Parliament was dissolved for the 1984 election.
+Cosgrove's judicial circuit was in Eastern Ontario with his court based in Brockville.

-In 1999, Judge Cosgrove stayed charges of murder against Julia Elliott after a 22-month trial.
-He ruled that the Crown attorney, police and a deputy attorney general had committed 150 constitutional violations, findings that were unanimously rejected by the Ontario Court of Appeal in the fall of 2003 with the Court ordering a new trial.
-Julia Elliott subsequently pleaded guilty to manslaughter.
+In 1999, Cosgrove stayed charges of murder against Julia Elliott after a 22-month trial.
+He ruled that the Crown attorney, police and a deputy attorney general had committed 150 constitutional violations, findings that were unanimously rejected by the Court of Appeal for Ontario in 2003.
+The Court ordered a new trial, and Elliott pleaded guilty to manslaughter.

-As a result, the attorney-general of Ontario, Michael Bryant filed a complaint against Cosgrove, calling him unfit to be a judge, and accusing him of sullying reputations and of having "vilified the state".
-As a result of the complaint, Cosgrove was suspended pending a hearing into his conduct that was scheduled for December 2004.
-Cosgrove complained to the Canadian Judicial Council that the scheduled hearing was unconstitutional and damaging to judicial independence.
-His lawyer claimed that Bryant's action created a situation in which the Attorney-General could punish judges for making controversial decisions, since a complaint by an Attorney-General automatically would result in suspension pending a hearing.
+The Attorney General of Ontario, Michael Bryant, subsequently filed a complaint with the Canadian Judicial Council (CJC) against Cosgrove, calling him unfit to be a judge, and accusing him of sullying reputations and of "vilifying the state".
+Cosgrove was suspended pending a hearing into his conduct that was scheduled for December 2004; he complained to the CJC that the scheduled hearing was unconstitutional and damaging to judicial independence.
+His lawyer claimed that Bryant's action created a situation in which the Attorney General could punish judges for making controversial decisions, since a complaint by an Attorney General automatically would result in suspension pending a hearing.
 According to Cosgrove's lawyer:

 It creates a 'chilling effect' that will undermine the ability of judges to adjudicate fearlessly cases, as justice requires.
 This chilling effect undermines and is wholly inconsistent with judicial independence.